Kevin the Teenager: Kevin's parents

 his father was played by Martyn Whitby.

 As a teenager, Kevin's mother (named Sheila in one of the earlier sketches) was played by Louisa Rix in both series of Harry Enfield and Chums and in Kevin & Perry Go Large.

-Kevin's father, named Dave in one of the earlier sketches, and later Frank as well as Rick or Ray in the film, has been played by three actors:
+Kevin's father, named Dave in one of the earlier sketches, and later Frank as well as Ray in the film, has been played by three actors: